AliDehbansiahkarbon/AzureBlobStorageClientLibrary/README.md

-# Azure Data Store library for Embarcadero Delphi.
+# Azure Data Storage client library for Embarcadero Delphi.

 A super easy to use library to work with Azure storage using Embarcadero Delphi.
 No need to documentation! just read the code, it will speack by itself!